On this page:

 10. Water your garden in the coolest part of the day

 It is water wise to only water your garden during the coolest times of the day - early in the morning.
 Up to 40% of water will evaporate if you water your garden during the day.
 There are restrictions around the times you can water your garden.
-Check our water restrictions page Open this link in new window for details.
+Check our water restrictions page

 11. Check the four-day forecast